MITGameLab/OpenRelativity/README.md

 Relativistic Parent is much the same as Relativistic Object.
 However, for complex parented objects with many smaller parts, each with their own materials, it vastly increases the speed of the engine if they are all kept on a single object.
 This code takes all the meshes of the parent object's children and combines them with its own, attaching the materials and textures necessary to the correct submeshes.
 There is one important problem: I do not combine the colliders of the child objects, so it is important that the parent object's collider contains within it all of the child objects, or else the player will be able to clip through their meshes as only the parent's collider remains after the combining of all the meshes.
 ### Firework
 Firework is identical to Relativistic Object except that there is also a timer on the object.
 When it dies, it releases a cloud of particles.
-This behaviour is mostly to show the possibilites of working with timers.
+This behavior is mostly to show the possibilities of working with timers.
 As you lower the speed of light and the fireworks travel closer to the speed of light, you will notice they last longer (as will their particles) due to time dilation.
 ### Movement Scripts

 Movement Scripts is what takes player input for the mouse and keyboard and moves the player accordingly.
 This code covers player movement, camera movement, and change in the speed of light.
 The movement follows a formula for relativistic velocity addition, which is included in the comments before the movement code.
 It is also currently set for free movement in three dimensions.
 If you wish to constrain the player to a flat ground plane (the X-Z plane, in Unity) then there are a couple lines of code that are marked for easy change.

 ### Info Script

-This just displays the two text boxes in the upper left hand corner, using info from Game State.
+This just displays the two text boxes in the upper-left corner, using info from Game State.

 ### Game State